seveibar/wasm-postgres/README.md

 ```

 Porting is just configuring the postgres Makefile to have our `--target` and `--sysroot`, then
-fixing any compiler errors by introducing shims.
+fixing any compiler errors by introducing missing headers or libraries.

 ## Getting Started